anitab-org/anitab-org.github.io/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you report it to AnitaB.org staff by emailing maybellinb@anitab.org.
+If you believe someone is violating the code of conduct we ask that you report it to the community admins by emailing opensource@anitab.org.

 **All reports will be kept confidential**.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.